-CAUTION To keep debris out of the charging port, ensure the charging port cover is closed when the charge cable is not connected.
+CAUTION To keep debris out of the charging port, ensure the charging port cover is closed

 - 1. Press the button on the charge cable connector to release the locking clip. - 2.
 Pull the connector from the charging port. - 3.
 Close the charging port cover and press firmly to ensure that it latches securely into place. - 4.
 Lower the license plate holder. - 5.
 Unplug the charge cable from the electrical outlet. - 6.
 Store the charge cable in its storage space under the hood.
 See "Hood", page 4-28.